 Madison is known as one of America's great thinkers, when it came to political issues.
 To this day, scholars and lawyers study his writings (such as the Federalist Papers) to better understand the Constitution.
-As a result of his critical role in creating our system of government, Americans remember Madison today as the "Father of the Constitution."
+He, like all of the Founders, was not a perfect man and he made his share of mistakes.
+However, Madison played a critical role in creating our system of government and surely deserves the title Father of the Constitution.